asyncapi/website/ADDING_TRANSLATIONS.md

  ┃ ┗ 📜....json
 ```

-For example, you want to modify the `Landing Page`'s heading:
+To modify a `Landing Page`'s heading:
-- Navigate to the `locales` folder
+- Navigate to the `locales` folder.
 - Select a language, e.g. `de` (German) - go to the `de` folder.
-- Open `landing-page.json`
+- Open `landing-page.json`.
 - Change the values according to your needs.
-- Create a pull request with the changes
+- Create a pull request with the changes.

-## Adding translations to a partially localized page:
+## Adding translations to a partially localized page

-Some parts of any page might not contain a translation for the available language.
+The text on any given page may not have a translation available in your language.

-You may use the translation hook along with the key of the translation specified in the `locales` folder.
+Use the translation hook with the key specified in the `locales` folder.

-For example, suppose there is a button on the `Landing Page` that is still written in the `English` language even on the `German` locale.
+Suppose the Landing Page has a button that is still in English when the language is set to German:
 - Navigate to the file where the component is defined.
 - Import the `useTranslation` hook from `lib/i18n`.
-- Now extract the translation function from the hook `const { t } = useTranslation();`
+- Extract the translation function from the hook `const { t } = useTranslation();`.
 - Use it to pass the key of the required translation value.
-Make sure to add the required key to the `locales` folder according to the scope of the page.
+Make sure to add the required key to the `locales` folder according to the page's scope.
 In this example, we are adding translation for a button, since all translation keys related to buttons need to be specified in `common.json`.

 Example: